 In relation to Bucksport, Hurricane Florence was looked at specifically to collect measurements since community members expressed that this hurricane had worse flooding than those in the recent past.
 Hurricane Florence is the event that residents recognize as having flooded more than usual than previous storms.
 The flooding from Hurricane Florence lasted days after the storm had already passed.
 Flood waters from North Carolina were deposited in the Intercoastal Waterway and traveled down into South Carolina.
 The Waccamaw river beat previous flood records by 4 feet, cresting at 22.1 feet.
-In Horry County, there was $607 million dollars' worth of damage done.
+In Horry County, there was $607 million dollarsworth of damage.
 The amount of money lost in Horry County indicates a problem with poverty, Goal 1, within the county.
 11,836 homes had moderate to severe flood damage.
 455,000 people had to be evacuated from their homes after the storm.
 While there were few deaths, the sheer number of people affected by the flooding demonstrates that the county is not resilient enough to deal with severe flooding.
 This is related to Goal 11 and 13, sustainable infrastructure and climate change.
 About one thousand homes and businesses along the Waccamaw river were affected (National Weather Service 2019).
 Almost half of the properties in Bucksport have a 26% chance of being severely flooded.
 Severe damage to infrastructure demonstrates that the community needs new infrastructure that will be resilient in future flooding.
 This reflects where the community is in relation to Goals 11 and 13, sustainable infrastructure and climate change.
 The risk of properties flooding in Bucksport continues to increase (NOAA (National Oceanic and Atmospheric Administration)).
 There is no clear amount of how many businesses in Bucksport were affected.
 However, roads flooding around the town cut off access from aid and any outside chance of economic activity.